City declares an emergency to repair sinkhole - The Vicksburg Post

 Eddie Busby, project manager for ESG Operations Inc., which operates the plant under a contract with the city, said the problem was discovered about a month ago.

 “It started sloping and then it started caving in pretty good,” he said, adding the hole is on the corner of the plant’s office building at the end of the building.
 It’s out of the way.
-It’s not causing any problems as of now, but if it caves off anymore and we don’t do anything about it … there’s a lot of trucks coming in.”
+It’s not causing any problems as of now, but if it caves off anymore and we don’t do anything about it… there’s a lot of trucks coming in.”

 In another matter, the board accepted a bid of $308,240 from Greenbriar Digging Service Limited Partnership of Brookhaven to expand utility services to a residential development on Indiana Avenue.